C.R.A.F.T.

 8. Learn Something New

 Since you’ve got lots of time, why not teach the kids something new!
 I found number flash cards in the Target Dollar Spot and decided to teach Maxwell to recognize numbers 0-9.
 On one side of the card was the number (3) and on the back side was for example, 3 apples.
 Sometimes I quizzed him, sometimes he quizzed me, sometimes he would ask for a hint and I would hand him the card so that he could count the items on the back of the card.
 We worked on numbers in sets of 3.
 So, we started with 0-2.
 Once he mastered those we would try and find those numbers on road signs.
-We did this in spontaneous spurts of 10 minutes or whenever he asked to “learn numbers”.
+We did this in spontaneous spurts of 5-10 minutes or whenever he asked to “learn numbers”.
 There was also a prize involved, ha!
-It worked surprisingly well, upon arriving home he can recognize all 10 numbers!
+It worked surprisingly well, upon arriving home he could identify all 10 numbers!

 9. Leave Early or Drive Through the Night

-Driving through the night is not an option for us, but I do know lots of people that swear by this method.
+Driving through the night is not an option for us, but I know lots of people that swear by this method.
 Mama needs sleep or everyone will be grumpy!
 We were on the road by 4am to get 4 hours under our belt while the kids were sleeping.
 When both kids were up and ready to move by 8am, we stopped and had breakfast.
 Here’s picture proof we were on the road by 4:36am!
 For the record, I love the navigation system in the Kia Sorento.
 It’s bright, user friendly, includes street signs, speed limit sign, and you can see how many miles until the next turn on the driver’s dashboard.

 10. Leave Room Between the Car Seats